What do your plan options include?

 Will the plans I order contain all of the information needed by my local building department?

 Almost.
-In addition to the complete building plans that you order, you will also need a site plan that shows where the house is going to be located on the property.
-We can do this for you if you send us your lot information, or your builder can help you with this.
+In addition to the complete building plans that you order, you will also need a site plan that shows where the house is going to be located on the property, building setbacks, utility locations, etc. We can do this for you if you send us your lot information, or your builder can help you with this.
 You may also need a septic design unless your lot is served by a sanitary sewer system.
-Many areas now have energy codes that have to be followed.
-This normally involves filling out a simple form proving compliance.
+Many areas now have energy codes that have to be followed – this normally involves filling out a simple form proving compliance.
 Most importantly, there are some areas of the country that have very strict engineering codes.
 Examples of this would be earthquake prone areas of California or hurricane risk areas of the Florida coast.
 If you are building in this type of area, it is possible that you will need to hire a local engineer to analyze the house and provide additional drawings and calculations required by your building department.
 If you aren’t sure, your local building department should have a handout listing all of the things you need to submit for a building permit.

 What is a Material List and what does it include?